 We are committed to involving leading players from the Kingston club in these events, but have also been pleased to invite players from competitor clubs to participate.
 In 2023 the growing reputation of the Invitational led players from other parts of the UK and Europe to request invitations, and we were pleased to invite strong players from Iceland and Sweden to take part.
-This new global perspective to the tournament somewhat confused Chess Magazine, who in their excellent write-up of the event called it the “Kingston International”.
+This new global perspective to the tournament somewhat confused Chess Magazine, which in its excellent write-up of the event called it the “Kingston International”.

 Both the 2022 and 2023 editions were all-play-alls: a 10-player all-play-all in 2022 and two 10-player all-play-all groups in 2023, the higher-rated of which offered IM norms, though such was the strength of the event that none was achieved.
 The inaugural tournament in July 2022 was won by Kingston star Peter Lalić.
 The second tournament in July 2023 was won by IM Conor Murphy, with Tim Seymour and Alistair Hill sharing first prize in the second group.
 For the details, see the full tournament reports below.
 The third Kingston Invitational – there were four high-level joint winners! – was held at Tiffin Boys’ School from Monday 12 to Friday 16 August 2024 and took the form of a very competitive Swiss.
 A report on that event also appears below.

-Stephen Moss, tournament director, Kingston Invitational
+Stephen Moss, Kingston Chess Club captain

 Second Kingston Invitational (2023)